Gogfran Gawr, Father-in-Law of King Arthur

 Conclusion

 In conclusion, Gogfran was one of the fathers-in-law of King Arthur.
 He was the father of Gwenhwyfar, specifically the second of Arthur’s three queens.
 His original name was probably something like ‘Goguran’.
-It is very likely that he can be identified with the Guiragon who appeared in the Life of St Cadoc.
+It is very likely that he can be identified with the Guiragon who appears in the Life of St Cadoc.
 His daughter, Gwenhwyfar, was probably the Abalcem who appeared in that record.

 Gogfran seems to have been about the same age as King Arthur.
 He was a king of a large portion of Powys, although he was evidently only a subking of that territory.